 Valery Hanks, OTR/L, C/NDT, is an occupational therapist at Pi Beta Phi Rehabilitation Institute at Vanderbilt Medical Center Bill Wilkerson Center in Nashville, Tennessee.
 She provides outpatient services as part of an interdisciplinary team for adolescents and adults with neurological impairments.
 Valery graduated from The University of Tennessee Health Sciences Center in 2000 and has focused her entire career on helping people with neurological impairments.
 She became involved with the CMTA Center of Excellence at Vanderbilt several years ago and was part of the CMTA Patient/Family Conference in Nashville in 2015.
 Valery is honored to be a part of the CMTA and thrilled to provide any assistance she can to aid in advancing the field of treatment, research and patient/family education.

-An inspiring educator, speaker and author, Sarah Kesty assists the CMTA by helping our members make the best of their children’s school experiences.
+Education and disability consultant, speaker, and author Sarah Kesty helps CMTA members make the best of their children’s school experiences.
 An experienced advocate who has CMT herself, Sarah helps families navigate school support systems with confidence and clarity.

 A former disability claim case manager, Kate Lair brings a wealth of knowledge and experience to the CMT patient community as a member of the CMTA’s Advisory Board.
 Diagnosed with CMT1A in infancy, Kate considers herself a “professional patient” and has learned how to adeptly navigate the health insurance bureaucracy.
 After graduating with a master’s in sociology, Kate went on to hold non-profit and private sector jobs in a variety of fields, including individual disability insurance and employer-sponsored long-term disability insurance.
 Kate lives in western Massachusetts with her husband and daughter and is excited to put her expertise to good use on behalf of her fellow CMT patients and their families!